‘We Care, We Share, We Value’

 Children are confident in technology in this digital world and Modern Britain.

-Demonstrate a love technology, resources and APPs and how to use these within daily life.
+Demonstrate a love technology, resources and apps and how to use these safely and responsibly within daily life.

 Outcomes at the end of Key Stage 2 is in line with other subjects and progress in computing is evident